Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       This example DASH reference workflow uses DASH Ingest that does not employ encryption and timed metadata and uses CMAF formatting.
-This exploits the synergies between the two interfaces defined in this document hence the ingest between FFmpeg and the origin server may implement both interfaces simultaneously, or only interface 2.
+This exploits the synergies between the two interfaces defined in this document hence the ingest between FFmpeg and the origin server may implement both interfaces simultaneously, or only Interface-2.

-      To receive the stream as a CMAF ingest for re-packaging at the origin the following steps can be applied.
+      To receive the stream as a CMAF Ingest for re-packaging at the origin the following steps can be applied.
-       This is the case where interface 1 and interface 2 are used interchangeably, hence the live encoder can either ingest to an origin that supports interface 2 with CMAF formatting, including the requirements from interface 1.
+       This is the case where Interface-1 and Interface-2 are used interchangeably, hence the live encoder can either ingest to an origin that supports Interface-2 with CMAF formatting, including the requirements from Interface-1.

       1. Ignore the DASH manifest
       2. Ignore the segment names, only look at the relative path to identify the stream names
       3. Ignore the HTTP Delete commands

-      The approaches for authentication and DNS resolution are similar for the two profiles/interfaces, as are the track formatting in case CMAF based media are used.
+      The approaches for authentication and DNS resolution are similar for the two profiles/interfaces, as are the track formatting in case CMAF based media is used.
 This example does not use timed metadata.
-The ingest source may resend the CMAF header or init fragment in case of connection failures to conform to the CMAF ingest specification.
+The ingest source may resend the CMAF header or init fragment in case of connection failures to conform to the CMAF Ingest specification.
 The origin server can then be used to repackage or re-encrypt the streams.
 This might be useful approach when additional functionality is needed.